Revisiting the Jones eigenproblem in fluid-structure interaction: Numerical results

-We presented results establishing the existences of Jones modes on Lipschitz domains.
-The spectrum of the depends heavily on the shape of the domain we consider (as shown in \autoref{sec:formulation}), adding more eigenpairs in the case of, for example axisymmetric domains.
-We presented also a finite element strategy for computing these eigenpairs.
-The FEM performs well for polyhedral domains.
-The situation for axisymmetric domains particularly with smooth boundary is more challenging, and subject for future work.
+\paragraph{Conclusions} In this work we demonstrated the {existence} of Jones modes on Lipschitz domains.
+The spectrum of {the Jones eigenproblem (cf. \autoref{eq:jones-modes})} depends heavily on the shape of the domain under consideration (as shown in \autoref{sec:formulation}).